TL;DR: brut.esy.fun

 If you wonder how I could pretty print HTML; I am cheating and calling

-command line tools:
+both tidy and hxselect command line tools:

-defn html-pp [html-str]
+(defn html-pp [html-str]

 (let [xhtml (:out @(process ["tidy" "-i" "-asxhtml" "-quiet" "-utf8"]

-(:in html-str
+{:in html-str

-{:out :string}))]
+:out :string}))]

-:out @(process ["hxselect" "-c" "body"]
+(:out @(process ["hxselect" "-c" "body"]

-(:in xhtml
+{:in xhtml

-{:out :string}))))
+:out :string}))))

-Once I had these I could easily generate complex blocs while showing the code source as example directly.
-For example look at this bloc that generate all possible combination of three columns on a 12 column total:
+the code source as example directly.
+For example look at this bloc that

 Generated from this short hiccup snippet:

-[for [i (range 11 0 -1) ;; from 11 to 1
+(for [i (range 11 0 -1) ;; from 11 to 1

-(range (- 11 i) -1 -1)] ;; from (11 - i) to 0
+j (range (- 11 i) -1 -1)] ;; from (11 - i) to 0

-j (let [k (- 12 i j)
+(let [k (- 12 i j)

-(str "c" i)
+cli (str "c" i)

-cli (str "c" j)
+clj (str "c" j)

-clj (str "c" k)]
+clk (str "c" k)]

-clk (if (= j 0)
+(if (= j 0)

-(:br] ;; jump a line if j is equal to 0
+[:br] ;; jump a line if j is equal to 0

 [:div.row